Images of Milia (8)

 - A series of acid peels or microdermabrasion procedures at the dermatologist’s office

-See a dermatologist or your general physician for evaluation if you notice any new bumps on the skin.
+See a medical professional for evaluation if you notice any new cysts on the skin.